SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 A final warning: If you ever perform a pitstop, which has not been planned and prepared by Jona, Jona will be very confused, say the least.
 You can do this, but please double check the recommendations of Jona for each subsequent pitstop, especially the chosen tyre set, if you don't want to end up with worn out tyres for your last stint.

+Note: Similar pitstop handling will be available for *rFactor 2* in the near future.

 ### Race & Setup database

 With the introduction of Release 2.6, Jona, the virtual race engineer, collects several data points from your races and saves them together with the associated tyre choice and start pressures, air and asphalt temperature and other environmental conditions in a local database.
 This information will then be used by future versions of Simulator Controller as a starting point for a setup in an upcoming race under the same or similar conditions.
 In order to build up a comprehensive collection of data on vehicles, tracks and environmental conditions as quickly as possible, Jona can integrate your data with the data of all other drivers, and in return will make the consolidated database available to all contributors.